kishuni/speedfuns/undertale/pacifist.md

 Pick up the `Butterscotch Pie`.

-When mashing through Toriel's text, listen to the bit on snails first and select `How to exit the RUINS` on the final prompt.
+When mashing through Toriel's text, listen to the bit on snails first (2 dialogue prompts) and select `How to exit the RUINS` on the third and final prompt.

 Enemy | `ACT`
 :---- | :----
 Toriel | `Spare`

 > Hit the hand attacks.
 These are the fast ones.
+Ideally you can skip 5 of these.

 > Hang around the upper left corner for the other fire vortex attacks.

 > Getting to `2 HP` will force Toriel to not attack you.
+This is your 6th possible skip in the fight.

+The best time possible for this segment is around 7:40, give or take a few seconds.

 ## Path to Snowdin